 An untreated obstruction can lead to death.
 If you have any doubts and think that this may be the case for your kitty cat, you must act quickly and tell your vet.

+Again, a persistent cough must be evaluated by a vet.
+Respiratory problems are very serious in cats.
 In conclusion, hairballs are common, but not insignificant.
 Many cats will suffer from this unpleasant condition, but now you are well-equipped to help relieve them and prevent possible complications!

 Comments will be approved before showing up.